MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-storage-limits.md

 # Manage site storage limits

-The amount of SharePoint space your organization has is based on your number of licenses (see [SharePoint Limits](/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits)).
+The amount of SharePoint Online space your organization has is based on your number of licenses (see [SharePoint Online Limits](/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits)).
 If you're a global admin in Microsoft 365, you can [Change storage space for your subscription](/office365/admin/subscriptions-and-billing/add-storage-space) if you run out.

 ## View the total and available storage space for your organization